Towhid0845/All-About-React-JS/readme.md

 |console.log('Hello Towhid');|console.log('Hello Towhid');|
 |}|}|

+## ReactDOM.render() 🔥

+It controls the contents of the container node you pass in.
+It currently returns a reference to the root ReactComponent instance.

 ## Debuging in React
 1. **If changes is not showing: ** check wheather your app is running or not.

+## React Developer Tools 🔥

+- It is a browser(chrome, mozilla, safari, edge) extension for React.
+- We use it to know what components are used in a React application.

 ## JSX (JavaScript XML) 🔥